MalizaIO/anza-pandoc/README.md

-# Pandoc Cloudrun for Anza
+# anza-pandoc

 Author: Harmon Amakobe

-This project is a containerized Pandoc conversion service designed to be deployed on Google Cloud Run.
+anza-pandoc is a containerized Pandoc conversion service designed to be deployed on Google Cloud Run.
+I developed this for use with our Anza application and have open sourced it in case anyone else would like to use it.
+I had orginally forked the pandoc Github but have since extensively modified it.
 The project is based on the [pandoc/dockerfiles](https://github.com/pandoc/dockerfiles) repository and uses the `pandoc/extra` image as the base image.

 ## Repository structure